A13 autoroute

 Autoroute 13, or L'Autoroute de Normandie links Paris to Caen, Calvados.

 The motorway starts in Paris at the Porte d'Auteuil, a former gate of the Paris walls, and ends at Mondeville's Mondeville 2 (Porte de Paris) exchange junction on the Boulevard Périphérique (Caen).
 The A13 is France's oldest motorway (opening in 1946) and is intensively used between Paris and Normandy for both commuting and holiday makers.

-The A13 is operated by the Société des Autoroutes de Paris Normandie from Buchelay toll onwards, whilst the Parisian stretch of motorway is operated by the Île-de-France Council.
+The A13 is operated by the SANEF Paris Normandie from Buchelay toll onwards, whilst the Parisian stretch of motorway is operated by the Île-de-France Council.
 Its total length is 225 km.
 The A13 is toll-free within the Île-de-France region and between junctions 21 and 24 to the south of Rouen.

 History

 The France carried out its first studies in 1927 to create the l'Autoroute de l'Ouest that was to connect the capital to Normandy.
 In addition, Le Havre and Cherbourg were important stopovers for luxury liners at a time when there were few commercial aircraft.
 Delayed by the historic nature of Parc de Saint-Cloud, the project was declared a public utility on 5 May 1935.
 The initial highway was planned with a start at the Pont de Saint-Cloud and heading west to Rocquencourt where it would connect to the old N190 route to Orgeval and old N10 route to Trappes.
 This new route was accompanied by the reconstruction of the Pont de Saint-Cloud and was completed in April 1940.
 The other major project was the 800m Saint-Cloud tunnel that was to open at the end of 1940 but German occupation of France ended its completion and it was used as storage for weapons.
 The route, from Saint-Cloud-Ouest to Vaucresson in the direction of Orgeval, was opened to the public on 4 October 1941.
 The tunnel works resumed from October 1945, with the tunnel surfaced and tiled.

 The complex was opened to traffic on 9 June 1946 on the occasion of the first post-war motor race.
 The highway was completely free, financed entirely from state funds.
 At the Triangle de Rocquencourt, the exit to Trappes was via a ramp on the left, which was a curiosity, as traffic was on the right.
 This highway was credited until the 1960s with one star in the Michelin green guide Environs de Paris, because of its absolute modernity and novelty.

 The French motorways were then named in relation to the national roads they run along, hence the A13 due to the proximity of the N13.

 The decree of 12 June 1967 declared the construction of the motorway between Rouen (Les Essarts) and Caen to be a public utility.

 Until 1974, the A13 stopped at the Pont de Saint-Cloud.
 Since then, it has been connected to the Paris ring road by the Saint-Cloud viaduct overlooking the Seine and by a tunnel under the northern Boulogne-Billancourt, cutting through the garden of Château Rothschild.